herochief/cheatsheet/readme_syntax/readme.md

 To create a new paragraph for typing, have a line gap between sentences or double enter button

 ### Down one line
-The Issue with just `enter` once is that the sentance is still taken to be the same sentance. \
+The Issue with just `enter` once is that the sentance is still taken to be the same sentance as the on directly above. \
 Another way to break a sentence with no gap is to use "` \`"

 eg. Without `\`